 Unesco, the United Nation’s cultural agency, has urged Peruvian leaders to curtail the increase in travel to these sites; around 3,000 travelers visit Machu Picchu daily.
 Unesco continues by stating that further modern infrastructure in the region risks over-exploiting these resources, leading to their eventual dilapidation.

 The impact of the airport on the cultural and historic resources of Peru will be more clearly seen in the next few decades.
-One thing’s for sure though: If you are planning to ever see Machu Picchu, hike the Inca Trail, or experience the Sacred Valley without drastically increased tourist traffic, you should begin planning now.
+One thing’s for sure though: If you are planning a Machu Picchu tours, or experience the Sacred Valley without drastically increased tourist traffic, you should begin planning now.

-Global Basecamps specializes in planning sustainable, custom Inca Trail treks to Machu Picchu for the eco-conscious traveler.
+Global Basecamps specializes in planning sustainable, Peru tours to Machu Picchu for the eco-conscious traveler.

 Did you enjoy this post?
 Check out our free guide to hiking the Inca Trail by clicking below!
 It has all the information you'll need to get the most out of your trek.